cagatayeroglu/AppleHealth/README.md

 - **Data Type:** XML export from Apple Health.
 - **Time Period:** October 3, 2022 – September 23, 2024.
 - **Steps:** Filtered data focusing on `HKQuantityTypeIdentifierStepCount`.

-The raw data is not shared due to privacy concerns, but all scripts and analysis workflows are available in this repository.

 ---